bplaat/zaheer/README.md

 ```

 ## Kora (re)starts jump address
-When Kora (re)starts it jumps to to the code segemnt stored at `0xfffffffff7` and the address at `0xfffffffffb`
+When Kora (re)starts the instruction pointer register is set to `0` and the code segment register is set to `0xffffffff`

-## Hardware interupts
-Locations stored at `00:64`

-When one off the interupt lines is set high the processor finishes the current instruction and calls the interupt address at the beginning of memory.
+So the processor starts executing code at 0xffffffff00

 ## Instructions:
 ```